 Procedure of Elbow Arthrocentesis

 - Place the patient sitting upright on a stretcher.
-Sedated patients should be in supine or lateral position.
+Sedated patients should be in the supine or lateral position.

 - Prepare the skin with povidone-iodine solution or chlorhexidine

 - Using 1% lignocaine, make a small wheal with a small (25-gauge) needle in the dermis at the determined entry point for aspiration for local anesthesia.
 Alternatively, a topical vapor coolant, such as ethyl chloride, may be sprayed.
 Sedation may be used in uncooperative patients but rarely needed.

 - With elbow bent to 90 degrees, pronate the patient’s forearm, and rest it with the palm down on a side table.

 - Identify the following landmarks.
 The landmarks may be easier to find if the arm is first extended.

 - Lateral epicondyle

 - Identify the depression [bulge in the large effusion] in the triangle formed by these landmarks.
 This is the site for entry.

 - In smaller effusions, ultrasonography may aid detection of even a small effusion.

 - Identify the site of entry, and insert an 18-gauge needle into the depression.
 It could be done in two ways